Shruti-pm/Shruti-pm.github.io/README.md

-# Sumit Sah - Professional Website
+# Shruti Maralappanavar - Professional Website

 A clean, professional personal website with a template system that allows you to update all pages by editing just one file.